AndroidIDEOfficial/AndroidIDE/CONTRIBUTING.md

 Open the project in Android Studio.
 No extra steps are needed for this.

-It is possible to build AndroidIDE in AndroidIDE iteself.
+It is possible to build AndroidIDE in AndroidIDE itself.
 But, as it might be a too heavy task for an Android device to be able to build the project, Android Studio is always recommended.

 ## Source code format